 — Near Tulum

 The Gran Cenote is another popular option and you can see why after a couple of pictures of this place.
-There is shockingly blue water that’s clear enough for snorkeling … good news if you want to spot some of the turtles swimming around.
+There is shockingly blue water that’s clear enough for snorkeling … good news if you want to spot some of the little turtles swimming around.
 Seriously the water here is ah-mazingly clear.
 It’s a cave-like swim with insanely blue water that makes for a photogenic and refreshing swim.
 Look out for bats!
 It's quite possible you'll spot them.

 Getting Here: It’s very close to the center of Tulum.
 Loads of tours can take you there, but I’d rather save money and stay as long as I want by taking an ADO bus.
 They leave from Tulum and will stop at the Gran Cenote if you ask.
 If you can find a bike to rent, it’s only about a 30-minute ride, or you can snag a taxi here for about 100 pesos.

 Hours: 8:00 AM to 4:45 PM, daily.